Vinegar Mixture is one of the best solutions to wash car seat covers. You need the following easy-to-find household items:

 This is what my buddy at told me about best oil for 3.5 ecoboost.

 How To Wash Car Seat Covers FAQ

 This is how to wash car seat covers.
 DIY solutions and cleaning the car seat covers will help save money since you will be using household items.
 It also saves time and offers protection against damage from using harmful chemically processed commercial products, since now you know how to clean car seat covers.
-Essential oils like peppermint, lavender, or rosemary, keep your car seat covers smelling fresh.
+Essential oils like peppermint, lavender, or rosemary, keep your car seat covers smelling fresh and safe.